-A FOLK TRADITION
+A FOLK TRADITION IN ALSACE

 A handmade advent wreath is the centre piece on all festive tables and a source of light on winter evenings.
 This symbolic crown is made of beautifully decorated branches and four candles, created to illuminate the long nights of the season.
 The candles are lit one by one each week before Christmas, symbolising the four Sundays of Advent.